pobeng/pobeng.github.io/contact.md

 title: Contact
 ---

+I'm always looking for new opportunities to learn, work, and laugh.
+You can check out my resume [here.](/resume.pdf){:target="_blank"}

 Have any questions?
 Feel free to contact me, I'd love to chat!

-I'm always looking for new opportunities to learn, work, or even laugh.

 Email: [me@bopeng.io](mailto:me@bopeng.io?Subject=Hey%20Bo)